ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 git remote -v
 ```

-Since we cloned a repository, our output should look similar to this:
+Since we cloned a repository, our output should be similar to this:

 ```
 [secondary_label Output]